-- For a person that moves to Arizona from out of state, medical assistance eligibility cannot start any earlier than the date of the move to Arizona. - For a person that has been in jail, prison or another detention facility, medical assistance eligibility cannot start any earlier than the date the person no longer meets the definition of an inmate. - For a newborn child, medical assistance eligibility cannot start any earlier than the newborn's date of birth.
+- For a person that moves to Arizona from out of state, medical assistance eligibility can't start any earlier than the date of the move to Arizona. - For a person that has been in jail, prison or another detention facility, medical assistance eligibility can't start any earlier than the date the person no longer meets the definition of an inmate. - For a newborn child, medical assistance eligibility can't start any earlier than the newborn's date of birth.